-Our Department Life Committee (DLC) is committed to creating a working environment at LPL that is safe, welcoming, and inclusive for all.
+The LPL community is committed to creating a working environment that is safe, welcoming, and inclusive for all.
+To help raise awareness, provide resources, and produce an accessible platform for these problems, we developed the Department Life Committee (DLC).
 The DLC exists as an important resource for anybody in the department who is experiencing problems at LPL, regardless of employment status or the nature of challenges.
+It is also a platform from which to gain access to UA and community resources, information, and training on how to be an ally, bystander intervention, and safespace training.
+Updates will be ongoing, as our awareness and actions to address these problems evolve.
 For more information on the DLC and its members, visit the Department Life Committee page.